The benefits of foam rolling for self-myofascial release has been well documented in scientific studies.

-Here’s a look at the pros and cons of 10 vibrating foam rollers on the market that have different features.
+Here’s a look at the pros and cons of 10 of the best vibrating foam rollers on the market that have unique vibration settings and intensities.

 1. LifePro 4-Speed Vibrating Foam Roller

-Unfortunately, the vibration even at its maximal speed isn’t intense enough for some users.
+Unfortunately, the vibration even at its highest vibration setting isn’t intense enough for some users.
 Most still report great relief using it.

 Another problem some found with this model was that the vibration weakens over time even though the battery is rechargeable.

-Priced under $100, this vibrating foam roller is great for people new to them who don’t require a great deal of intensity.
+Priced under $100, the LifePro 4-speed vibrating foam roller is great for people new to them who don’t require a great deal of intensity.

 2. TriggerPoint GRID VIBE PLUS

-At the same price point as the LifePro, the VIBE PLUS from TriggerPoint, but it’s even smaller and has half the battery life.
+At the same price point as the LifePro, the VIBE PLUS from TriggerPoint is even smaller and has half the battery life.

-Users familiar with the regular TriggerPoint GRID foam roller that doesn’t vibrate say this device is the same feel but with vibration.
+Users familiar with the regular TriggerPoint GRID foam roller that doesn’t vibrate say this device has the same feel but with vibration.

 3. NextRoller 3-Speed Vibrating Foam Roller

-The NextRoller 3-Speed vibrating foam roller features different surface types all on one roller, including deep ridges with firm nodes that protrude deep into muscle tissue.
+The NextRoller 3-Speed vibrating foam roller features different surface types all on one roller, including deep ridges with firm nodes that protrude deep into sore muscles.

 This makes it more versatile since you can customize the feeling on your muscles based on the surface area you choose and the vibration you set.